Digitalisation

 The eFTI regulation of 2020 requires EU Member States to be able to accept electronic freight transport information (eFTI) in a EU harmonised machine-readable format by mid-2025.
 The economic operators can continue sending transport information on paper, but if they choose to share this information with authorities in an electronic format, they must use so-called certified eFTI platforms or certify their own transport management system (TMS).
 The secure and harmonised regulation and data sharing of cargo information enables logistics operators to enrich the transport information with vessel positioning, track and trace and a reliable estimated time of arrival to actor of the supply chain.

 Automation should be fully part of a EU holistic vision for smart shipping, including physical and digital infrastructure, which underpins ongoing initiatives and is embedded in a multimodal strategy accompanied by a clear implementation strategy and roadmap with concrete objectives, actions and measurable performance indicators.
-The DINA expert group has outlined a vision.
-This must now be implemented by 2035.
+The DINA expert group has outlined a start vision.
+This must now be elaborated and implemented by 2035.

 Priorities for INE